zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_ps_integration_guide.rst

 - ``PS_ROLLBACK_PROTECTION``- this flag allows to enable/disable
   rollback protection in protected storage service.
 This flag takes effect only if the target has non-volatile counters and ``PS_ENCRYPTION`` flag is on.
+- ``PS_AES_KEY_USAGE_LIMIT`` - setting this to a value other than zero limits the number of AES blocks that will be encrypted/decrypted using any one key.
+  When the limit is reached for a given object, a new key will be derived and the data will be encrypted with the new key before being stored.
+  Note that setting this limit too low may reduce the maximum asset size because PS will reject objects that are too large to be encrypted and decrypted without hitting this limit.
 - ``PS_RAM_FS``- setting this flag to ``ON`` enables the use of RAM instead of the persistent storage device to store the FS in the Protected Storage service.
 This flag is ``OFF`` by default.
 The PS regression tests write/erase